African Art and Culture: Selections from the Collection

 The display of ceremonial headdresses, musical instruments, commemorative carved figures, masks and other objects is intended to arouse the viewer’s admiration for the makers of these works, whose forms transcend history and embody layers of meaning that need to be discovered if we are to understand the richness of the cultures from which they came.

-Generous support for this ongoing project is provided by the Friends of the Neuberger Museum of Art and the Purchase College Foundation.
+Generous support for African Art and Culture is provided by the Friends of the Neuberger Museum of Art and the Purchase College Foundation.

 ABOUT THE COLLECTION